×

 What is a Tenant Responsible For?

-Tenants mustn’t do anything that could attract pests.
-Essentially this comes down to good home hygiene and waste management.
+Residents mustn’t do anything that could attract pests.
+This comes down to good home hygiene and waste management.

-If they fail to do these things then the landlord can ask them to deal with the pests themselves.
+If they don’t do this, the landlord can ask them to deal with the pests themselves.

-🐀 Tenants are responsible if their pets develop fleas or mites that then spread to the property.
-They must deal with the problem by arranging for the property to be cleaned and for the pet to be de-flead.
+🐀 Keeping their pets free from fleas or mites.
+If they don’t and the pests spread to the property, the resident must arrange for the property to be cleaned and for the pet to be de-flead.

-🐀 Tenants must inform the landlord as soon as they are aware that pests are in the rented property, regardless of whose responsibility it is to get rid of them.
+🐀 Tenants must inform the landlord as soon as they know that pests are in the property, regardless of whose responsibility it is to get rid of them.

 🐀 It’s a good idea for the tenant to send photos to the landlord as proof, and to show the scale of the problem.

-Note that whoever is deemed responsible for the infestation will also have to pay for any damage caused by the pests - for example, chewed cables.
+Whoever is responsible for the infestation must pay for damage caused by the pests - for example, replacing chewed cables.

 What Are Your Local Authority’s Responsibilities?

 Local councils are subject to the Prevention of Damage by Pests Act 1949.
-This places a duty on local authorities to control mice and rats.
+This places a duty your local authority to control mice and rats.
 The Act grants enforcement powers to local authorities to compel landlords and occupiers to take action to keep land free from rats and mice.

-If you refuse to remove pests in your property then the council will most likely serve you with an enforcement notice.
-They will arrange for the infestation to be dealt with and you will be legally required to pay all costs for it, as well as an administration fee.
+If the responsible party refuses to remove pests in your property, the council will probably issue an enforcement notice.
+They will arrange for the infestation to be dealt with and the responsible party will be legally required to pay all costs for it and an administration fee.

-Local authorities can also help if pests are coming from elsewhere, like neighbouring properties or sewers.
+Local authorities can help you if pests come from elsewhere, like neighbouring properties or sewers.

 What Happens If There Is a Dispute?

-If you and your tenant disagree on how the pests got in and therefore whose responsibility it is to get rid of them, you should call your council’s environmental health department.
+If you and your tenant disagree on who is responsible for dealing with a pest infestation, you should call your council’s environmental health department.
 They will be able to tell you how the pest got in or what attracted them.

-If it is found to be the landlord’s responsibility, under the Housing Act 2004 they must take steps to remove the infestation as soon as is reasonably possible.
+Under the Housing Act 2004, if an infestation is found to be the landlord’s responsibility they must take steps to remove it as soon as is reasonably possible.

-If they don’t then the tenant can report them to the local council, who will serve them with an enforcement notice.
+If they don’t, the tenant can report them to the local council, who will serve them with an enforcement notice.

-If a landlord is ordered by the council to deal with a pest infestation and refuses they’ll receive a hefty fine.
-If a rented property doesn’t meet the minimum living standard, the council can order the landlord to close it until the issue is dealt with.
+If a landlord is ordered by the council to deal with a pest infestation and refuses, they’ll receive a hefty fine.
+If a rented property doesn’t meet the minimum living standard, the council can order the landlord to close it until the issue is resolved.

 Common Pest Infestation Causes